 500 Casa Del Noyo Drive, Off North Harbor Drive // 707-961-8000

 Closed for over 10-years with a 6-year renovation and restoration, the 150-year old inn, sitting high above Noyo Harbor, has opened its doors.

 The inn, restaurant, and tavern were meticulously renovated.
-Two redwood buildings house 15-rooms, each with panoramic views.
+Two redwood buildings house 15-rooms, each with panoramic stunning views.
 No matter where you eat, sit, or sleep, the Pacific, Noyo River, Noyo Harbor, and South Harbor Marina views are unmatchable.
 This is the place to go for a long lazy lunch.

 A garden sits below the restaurant deck outside the kitchen.
 Herbs, greens, and flowers are used in the kitchen and tavern.
-The chef works with Mendocino County farmers for fruit, vegetables, dairy, meat, and fish.
+The chef works with Mendocino County farmers for fruit, vegetables, dairy, meat, and fresh fish.
 The seasonal menu often changes, making the most of local produce.

 32440 N Harbor Drive // 707-962-0204

 The new kids on the harbor eatery scene, Noyo Fish Company, is an authentic “seafood shack.”
 They opened in 2019 to rave reviews from locals declaring it the best fish ‘n’ chips in town.